Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Practice Problem Rationales

-Not only was I pretty impressed with the question quality, but the rationales that Princeton provides with each problem were pretty good as well.
+Not only was I pretty impressed with the question quality, but the rationales that Princeton provides with each problem were pretty good as well (similar to NCLEX Bootcamp).
 A bunch of them contained graphics and diagrams, which for me as a visual learner, I found super helpful.

 The explanations were also well-explained, with a good amount of detail.
 I’ve noticed that some NCLEX prep companies’ rationales go way too far into the weeds and give too much detail.